Updated May 2026

 MY INTENTION!

-I am going to carve a Snowman, a Snowwoman, and their child. and that’s right, we are looking at a Snowman and his family!
+I am going to carve a Snowman, a Snowwoman, and their child.
+And that’s right, we are looking at a Snowman and his family!

 Just like this picture of a Snowmans family, we will have a go, and make our Snowman family with polystyrene!